Maple Grove Raceway: Maple Grove timeline

 2013 – Team Maple Grove wins 13th Summit Racing ET finals championship.
-The Auto-Plus NHRA Nationals features three great days of sunny weather and fans pack the stands each day.
+The Auto-Plus NHRA Nationals features three days of sunny weather and fans pack the stands each day.

 2014 – Anthony Winchester steps down as Track Manager.
 Jason Leber is promoted to Director of Racing Operations.
 The NHRA Nationals was once again a huge success even though a rain delay on Saturday morning.

 2015 – Maple Grove Raceway's concrete racing surface was extended in 2008 to the 770′ mark of the quarter mile track.
 In the spring of 2015 ownership elected to remove the remaining 550′ of asphalt and replace it with concrete, making Maple Grove one of the only total concrete quarter mile tracks in the east.

 2019 – Maple Grove Raceway is put up for sale for $8 million.
 Main sponsor NAPA Auto Parts pulls out of the track.

 2020 – Motorsports Developers of King of Prussia, Pennsylvania, sign a sales agreement for Maple Grove Raceway.
 However, the purchase of the race track fell through with Motorsports Developers, due to the timing of the COVID-19 pandemic and the mandatory changes of schedule and operations.
 The track continues its search for new owners.
 No NHRA Nationals was held because of Pennsylvania restrictions.

 2022 - On April 20, 2022, it was announced that the Kenny Koretsky Family will be the new owners of Maple Grove Raceway.

+2025 - On December 12, 2025, it was announced that the IHRA will be the new owners of Maple Grove Raceway.
+Most luckily the Historical Track name will be renamed to Darana Raceway - Mohnton/Reading PA to keep in line with the other track names owned by IHRA.
+NHRA will no longer use Maple Grove Raceway to host the Keystone Nationals, and instead announced U.S. 131 Motorsports Park in Martin, Michigan will host the inaugural NHRA Great Lakes Nationals on September 18-20, 2026, marking a major return of national NHRA events to the state and kicking off the NHRA Mission Foods Drag Racing Series Countdown to the Championship playoffs for the 2026 season.